 Simply put, menopause just means your last menstrual period.
-The average menopause age is 51, and many women start experiencing symptoms of menopause in their mid-to-late 40s.
-The phase surrounding it, including symptoms such as mood swings and night sweats, is called the perimenopause but today we refer to this whole stage as the menopause.
+The average menopause age is 51, and many people start experiencing symptoms of menopause in their mid-to-late 40s.1,2 The phase surrounding it, including symptoms such as mood swings and night sweats, is called the perimenopause but today we refer to this whole stage as the menopause.

 - Hot flushes